 BOIL YOUR WATER FOR THREE MINUTES BEFORE USING

-The Brunswick water system lost pressure on the system serving Westway Apartments, North and South Commercial Drive due to a materials failure in a 2″ PVC main on private property.
-After service has been restored, BGJWSC lab personnel will collect water samples for testing.
-This testing, which takes between 18 and 24 hours, should be completed the afternoon of Saturday, December 14, 2019, at which time an all-clear message will be posted.
+The Brunswick water system lost pressure on the distribution network serving Knox Drive in Wavely Pines due to a contractor digging into 6″ Transite main.
+Service has been restored and BGJWSC lab personnel have collected water samples for testing.
+This testing, which takes between 18 and 24 hours, should be completed the afternoon of Friday, May 28, 2021 at which time an all-clear message will be posted.

 This loss of pressure in the distribution system may cause back-pressure, back-siphonage, or a net movement of water from outside the pipe to the inside through cracks, breaks, or joints in the distribution system that are common in all water systems.
 Such a system failure carries with it a potential that bacterial contamination or other disease-causing organisms could enter the water distribution system.
 These conditions may pose an imminent and substantial health endangerment to persons served by the water system.